 Then there is the accountability factor.
 When you have a group to exercise with, there’s a sense that you’re all in it together.
 This can make it a little bit easier to stick to your exercise plan.
 If you ever feel discouraged, you’ll have friends to keep you going too.

-Most leisure centers have a variety of groups aimed specifically at older people.
+Most leisure centres have a variety of groups aimed specifically at older people.
 These have the extra benefit of being led by professional instructors, who can help you to learn new exercises so you don’t get stuck in a rut or injure yourself.

 5. Keep a Log